-The standard defines all the timing requirements that must be met, and also specifies the load conditions for which the requirements apply [11].
+The standard defines all the timing requirements that must be met, and also specifies the load conditions for which the requirements apply [1].
 From time to time the standards are revised, which may alter the requirements from the previous versions of the standard.
-Test equipment might be constructed for the currently valid standards, and possibly older versions, but might not be compatible with newer versions.
+New equipment is guaranteed by its manufacturer to do the tests according to the latest standard, as long as all the maintenance instructions are followed which might include sending the equipment in for calibration and service.
 New equipment might not be affordable by smaller test labs, and can thus inhibit labs from performing tests for this standard.

 An appealing alternative would be the possibility to reuse the test equipment that was used along with the older revision of the standard, as long as it is capable of performing the tests reliably.
-For this to be possible, the test equipment must be verified in some way so that it is possible to guarantee that the tests are performed according to the new standard.
+For this to be possible, the test equipment must be verified in some way to be able to guarantee that the tests are performed according to the new standard.